Tweedie Calculus: Introduction

 which recovers \eqref{Eq: Tweedie}.
 I call \(\mathcal{T}_{g,V,y}\) the \emph{Tweedie functional}, and I call any expression of the form \eqref{Eq: TweedieRep} a \emph{Tweedie representation}.
 I characterize when such functionals exist and provide a general strategy to compute them in closed form.

 Several functionals fit into this notation.
 The examples below are common in the literature and will be used throughout the paper.

 \begin{itemize} \item \textit{Posterior moments.} For a scalar latent variable, posterior moments correspond to polynomial choices of \(g\).
 The most used is the posterior mean, which is the Bayes rule for estimating the latent variable under squared-error loss.
 The conditional risk of this rule is the posterior variance.
-Since the posterior variance is determined by the first two posterior moments, it also admits a Tweedie representation whenever those moments do.
-More generally, posterior risks under polynomial loss functions can be written in terms of finitely many posterior moments, so they inherit Tweedie representations from the corresponding moment representations.
+Since the posterior variance is determined by the first two posterior moments, it can also be expressed as a function of the marginal density of the data.
+More generally, posterior risks under polynomial loss functions can be written in terms of finitely many posterior moments, so they can likewise be expressed through the observed marginal density.

 \item \textit{Posterior cumulative distribution function.} For \(t\in\mathbb R\), the posterior cumulative distribution function corresponds to the indicator \(g_t(x)=\mathbbm{1}\{x\le t\}\).
 Thus \(F_{X\mid Y}(t\mid y)=\mathbb E[\mathbbm{1}\{X\le t\}\mid Y=y]\).
 This functional encompasses several quantities of interest.
 In large-scale studies, a common target is the posterior probability that an effect is positive, \(\Pr(X>0\mid Y=y)=1-F_{X\mid Y}(0\mid y)\).
-Such sign probabilities arise when assessing directional evidence across many units and have been studied in both theoretical and applied work; see \citet{es2005asymptotic,dattner2011deconvolution,efron2016empirical,greenshtein2018application,brennan2020estimating}.
-A related quantity is the local false sign rate, \(\min\{F_{X\mid Y}(0\mid y),1-F_{X\mid Y}(0\mid y)\}\), which measures the smaller posterior probability assigned to the two possible signs \citep{stephens2017false}.
+Such sign probabilities arise when assessing directional evidence across many units and have been studied in both theoretical and applied work; see \cite{es2005asymptotic,dattner2011deconvolution,efron2016empirical,greenshtein2018application,brennan2020estimating}.
+A related quantity is the local false sign rate \citep{stephens2017false}, \(\min\{\text{Pr}(X \leq 0 \mid Y=y),\text{Pr}(X \geq 0 \mid Y=y)\}\), the posterior probability of a sign error when reporting the more probable sign.

 \item \textit{Posterior moment generating function.} For \(t\in\mathbb R^d\), the posterior moment generating function corresponds to \(g_t(x)=\exp(t^\top x)\).
 When finite in a neighborhood of zero, the posterior moment generating function characterizes the posterior distribution and can be used to recover posterior moments and other distributional features.
-Moment generating functions also provide a standard tool for deriving tail bounds; see \citet[Chapter 2]{wainwright2019high}.
+Moment generating functions also provide a standard tool for deriving tail bounds; see \cite{wainwright2019high}, Chapter 2.

 \end{itemize}